danpatha/group-fs-react-shopping-list-pod2/README.md

 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.

 ## Connect/Support
-If you have you'd like to connect or have questions, please connect with group members on LinkedIn at [Sam Phipps](https://www.linkedin.com/in/sam-v-phipps/), [Astrid Pulse](https://www.linkedin.com/in/astrid-pulse/), [Noelani West](https://www.linkedin.com/in/noelaniwest/), and [Dan Pathammavong](https://www.linkedin.com/in/danielpatha/)
+If you have you'd like to connect or have questions, please connect with group members on LinkedIn at [Sam Phipps](https://www.linkedin.com/in/sam-v-phipps/), [Astrid Pulse](https://www.linkedin.com/in/astrid-pulse/), [Noelani West](https://www.linkedin.com/in/noelaniwest/), and [Dan Pathammavong](https://www.linkedin.com/in/danpatha/)

+Checkout the project's related Linkedin post: [Here.](https://www.linkedin.com/feed/update/urn:li:activity:6990667582903107584/)